wilsonzlin/minify-html/bench/README.md

 For more information on how the tests are fetched, see [fetch.js](./fetch.js).

-The results are available in the [results](./results) folder.
 On this [project's README](../README.md), average graphs are shown.
 Graphs showing per-test results are shown below:

 <img width="435" alt="Chart showing speed of HTML minifiers per test" src="https://wilsonl.in/hyperbuild/bench/0.0.39/speeds.png"> <img width="435" alt="Chart showing effectiveness of HTML minifiers per test" src="https://wilsonl.in/hyperbuild/bench/0.0.39/sizes.png">